 Other trails include the Blue Heron Trail, complete with bird blinds, which are walls that allow you to approach closely and observe the birds without disturbing them; the Red Fox Trail, designed for a sensory-awareness experience; and an undeveloped path through the woods known as the Green Dragon Trail.
 Each of these trails is roughly a half-mile in length over fairly flat terrain.
 The North Woods Loop and the Beaver Lodge Trail, which features nature’s own engineer, the beaver, are each about a mile in length.
 And because the trails at Oxley are connected, you can customize your hike to your specific wishes.

-“One of the special things about Oxley is that we have floodplain forest,” says Donna Horton, senior staff naturalist at Oxley.
-“Floodplain forests are hard to find in Oklahoma because we’ve dammed our rivers, so most of them are under water.
-But we have them here growing along Bird Creek.
-You can see them most anywhere in the park, but the North Woods Loop trail has some of the best examples of floodplain forest.”
+One of the special things about Oxley is the floodplain forest, which is hard to find in Oklahoma because many of the rivers are dammed.
+However, guests can spot floodplain forest growing along Bird Creek and throughout the park, though the North Woods Loop trail has some of the best examples of floodplain forest.

-Chickasaw National Recreation Area, Sulphur
+Chickasaw National Recreation Area – Sulphur

 The Chickasaw National Recreation Area is perhaps most famous for its mineral springs and clear streams, which attracted early Native Americans who came here to hunt and relax.
 Today, the park attracts all types of outdoor enthusiasts.
 Some of them just want to catch a glimpse of the bison that live here, while others come to swim, camp and hike.